Follow the street photographer

 Leica M9 with 35mm Summilux Asph at F1.4, 1/1000, ISO200

 This was my second hip shot from the day.
 As I said many times, I hate hip shots.
 I think it is a bit coward and composition is never good.
 In this instance the scene appeared very quickly so I would not have had the time to raise the camera to my eyes.
 It was hip shot or no shot.
-Given the thin depth of field and the vertical position of the camera, I believe the shot was not too bad in terms of composition.
+And as in 99% of cases, hip shot = bad shot.

 12:14am – The girl at the corner